Skip to main content

 Add other extensions

-Beyond sitelinks, Google Ads supports several other extension types.
+Beyond sitelinks, Google Ads supports other extension types, callouts, structured snippets, and price extensions.
 Each shows different information alongside your ad and serves a different purpose.
-Hero Marketer's Extensions dialog lets you attach existing assets from your account or skip them.
+Hero Marketer's Extensions dialog lets you attach existing extensions from your account or skip them.

-For an overview of all the extension types, see Sitelinks, callouts, and extensions.
+For an overview of every extension type, see Sitelinks, callouts, and extensions.

 Callouts

-Callouts are short snippets of supporting text that appear inline with your ad.
-Up to 25 characters each.
-They don't link anywhere; they're just text.
+Callouts are short snippets of supporting text that appear inline with your ad, up to 25 characters each.
+Callouts don't link anywhere; they're just text.

 Use callouts for: